 The two trainings feature topics to support more inclusive practices:

 Responsive Practice: Providing Health Care and Screenings helps providers describe disparities in health experienced by people with disabilities, recognize barriers people with disabilities face when accessing health care and preventive service, and acquire strategies and approaches to provide disability-competent, responsive care.
+Completion of this training module provides 1 credit of continued education.
 Use this link to access the Providing Health Care and Screenings training.

 Responsive Practice: Accessible and Adaptive Communication emphasizes that patients with disabilities are competent to understand, communicate, and participate in their own care.
 The training helps providers identify and use alternative methods of communication, and set clear and reasonable expectations for future communications to be successful.
+Completion of this training module provides 0.5 credits of continued education.
 Use this link to access the Accessible and Adaptive Communication training.

 Both trainings are offered virtually and on-demand, allowing participants to complete the trainings when it works best for them.
 These trainings are free, and the content is useful for health care providers and all frontline health care staff.